MicrosoftDocs/architecture-center/docs/reference-architectures/app-service-web-app/baseline-zone-redundant-content.md

 #### User identities

-- Use the [integrated authentication mechanism for App Service (“EasyAuth”)](/azure/app-service/overview-authentication-authorization).
+- Use the [integrated authentication mechanism for App Service ("EasyAuth")](/azure/app-service/overview-authentication-authorization).
 EasyAuth simplifies the process of integrating identity providers into your web app.
-It handles authentication outside your web app, so you don’t have to make any code changes.
+It handles authentication outside your web app, so you don't have to make significant code changes.
 - Configure the reply URL for the custom domain.
 You need to redirect the web app to `https://<application-gateway-endpoint>/.auth/login/<provider>/callback`.
 Replace `<application-gateway-endpoint>` with either the public IP address or the custom domain name associated with your application gateway.
 Replace `<provider>` with the authentication provider you're using such as "aad" for Azure Active Directory.
 You can use [the Azure Front documentation](/azure/app-service/overview-authentication-authorization#considerations-when-using-azure-front-door) to set up this flow with Application Gateway or [Setting up Application Gateway](https://techcommunity.microsoft.com/t5/apps-on-azure-blog/setting-up-application-gateway-with-an-app-service-that-uses/ba-p/392490).

 #### Workload identities

 - Use managed identity for workload identities.
 Managed identity eliminates the need for developers to manage authentication credentials.
 - Use user-assigned managed identities.
-A system-assigned identity can cause infrastructure-as-code deployments to fail.
-You should use user-assigned managed identities to avoid deployment errors.
+A system-assigned identity can cause infrastructure-as-code deployments to fail based on race conditions and order of operations.
+You can use user-assigned managed identities to avoid some of these deployment error scenarios.
 For more information, see [Managed identities](/azure/active-directory/managed-identities-azure-resources/managed-identity-best-practice-recommendations).

 ## Deployment